marytanaelwriter/digital-cv/README.md

 - Familiarity with Google Workspace tools (docs, sheets, etc)
 - Familiarity with Microsoft, MacOS, and Linux
 - Has experience publishing and managing content on WordPress
+- Basic knowledge of web design and web development
 - General knowledge of HTML, CSS, and JavaScript
 - General knowledge of Markdown, JSON, and XML
 - Basic knowledge of Git, GitHub, and version control systems